akethu/battleshipAi/README.md

 ## Upcoming Features

-Apart from the above highlights, I am soon to make the game even more awesome with the following features:
+Apart from the above highlights, I am soon to make the game even more enjoyable with the following features:

 - Mobile compatibility.
 - Manual placement of ships.